 For a moment Ellery was flabber-gasted.
 Then he smiled, too.
+The Inspector barked-"We know

 The Inspector barked-"We know someone substituted a hollow glass ball for Arnold's solid one, sometime during the day of the murder.
-Now, mark this-when Ellery and Nikki heard Arnold fall dead in his bedroom, there was a Caruso record play-ing in that room.
-Remember, Ellery, you told me that just before you sensed something was wrong, Caruso's voice hit a long, sustained high note?"
+Now, mark this-when Ellery and Nikki heard Arnold fall dead in his bedroom, there was a Caruso record playing in that room.
+Remember, Ellery, you told me that just before you you told me that just before you sensed something was wrong, Caruso's voice hit a long, sustained high note?"

 Ellery nodded.
 "Well, it's an established scientific fact that a very high note from a powerful singing voice can produce such strong vibrations that it will shatter a wine glass!"
-Inspector Queen looked about him triumphantly.
-"What happened was that Caruso's voice shattered the thin glass shell the murderer had put in place of Arnold's solid luck piece.
-Startled, Arnold tried to get out of his wheelchair, but in doing so, he slipped and fell, striking his head on the andirons in the fireplace."
-"I see," Ellery "I see," Ellery said thoughtfully.
+Inspector Queen looked about him triumphant-"What happened was that Caruso's voice shattered the thin glass shell the murderer had put in place of Arnold's solid luck piece.
+Startled, Arnold tried to get out of his wheel-chair, but in doing so, he slipped and fell, striking his head on the andirons

+in the fireplace."

+"I see," Ellery said thoughtfully.

 "And your conclusion, Dad?"

 "That that hollow, thin glass bubble was filled with . . . poison gas!
 A new type of gas-odorless, deadly, a kind of gas that was described in the presence of Nikki Porter by its inventor-Anthony Ross.